Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable3.md

 ## Accessing and Using A GPIO

+>***Warning: while connecting up simple components to the GPIO pins is perfectly safe, it's important to be careful how you wire things up.
+LEDs should have resistors to limit the current passing through them.
+Do not use 5V for 3V3 components.
+Do not connect motors directly to the GPIO pins, instead use an H-bridge circuit or a motor controller board.***

 Next, you'll need to demostrate that you can access and use a GPIO as both input and output.
 Your Raspberry Pi should have come with a breadboard, some jumper wires, and some resistors, LEDs, and buttons for this deliverable.

 To demonstrate output, create a Python script to blink an LED, either with user control or on a set interval.

 To demonstrate input, use the guides below to create a Python scipt to print a statement once on the screen whenever a button in the real world is pressed.

-For both of these you'll need to use the `RPi.GPIO` Python library, with its API [Reference](https://learn.sparkfun.com/tutorials/raspberry-gpio/python-rpigpio-api) and some [example code](https://learn.sparkfun.com/tutorials/raspberry-gpio/python-rpigpio-example).
-The [hardware setup](https://learn.sparkfun.com/tutorials/raspberry-gpio/hardware-setup) guides also have some useful information (Note: This guide contains a setup for the Raspberry Pi 2, make sure to use the `pinout` command in a terminal to check wiring and pin numbers).
+For both of these you'll need to use the [`pigpio` Python library](http://abyz.me.uk/rpi/pigpio/index.html#Type_3), with its API [Reference](http://abyz.me.uk/rpi/pigpio/python.html) and some [example code](http://abyz.me.uk/rpi/pigpio/examples.html#Python%20code).
+Again, make sure to use a current-limiting resistor when using the GPIO as output, and enable the [Pull-Up or Pull-Down](https://en.wikipedia.org/wiki/Pull-up_resistor) feature on the pin when using it as input.
+(Note: Make sure to use the `pinout` command in a terminal to check wiring and pin numbers).

->***Warning: while connecting up simple components to the GPIO pins is perfectly safe, it's important to be careful how you wire things up.
-LEDs should have resistors to limit the current passing through them.
-Do not use 5V for 3V3 components.
-Do not connect motors directly to the GPIO pins, instead use an H-bridge circuit or a motor controller board.***

 ### Tips on using Using GPIO as input

 While you're creating your GPIO input script, you'll notice that a simple polling method of using the GPIO may not give the results desired.
-To remedy this, we suggesting looking into setting up [interrupts](https://roboticsbackend.com/raspberry-pi-gpio-interrupts-tutorial/) with the GPIO pins, or using [software debounce](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Debounce).
+To remedy this, we suggesting looking into setting up [interrupts/callbacks](http://abyz.me.uk/rpi/pigpio/python.html#callback) with the GPIO pins, or using [software debounce](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Debounce).

 ## Using the Adafruit Motor Hat to Control a Stepper